What Is Credit Card Refinancing?

 Debt Consolidation Loan

-A debt consolidation loan only makes sense if the interest rate of the loan beats the rate of the credit cards you’re trying to pay off.
+A debt consolidation loan only makes sense if the interest rate on the loan beats the rate of the credit cards you’re trying to pay off.
 A good credit score can fetch you rates at 11%.
 Even with a fair credit score, this option is worth considering if the rates offered are low enough.

 The nice thing about a debt consolidation loan is that interest rates are fixed so you won’t have to worry about fluctuating monthly payments.
 You’ll have the same payment to make every month until your debt is repaid, which usually is 3-4 years.

-Balance Transfer vs. Debt Consolidation
+Balance Transfer vs Debt Consolidation

 You’ll want to conduct your fair share of research when deciding between a balance transfer and debt consolidation.
 Compare the cost of fees and interest rates of a balance transfer or debt consolidation to the interest you’re paying now.

 It may be wiser to boost your credit score up a bracket before going through with one of these options.
-Nonprofit credit counseling can help you devise the kind of budget you need to point you toward a healthy credit score.
+Nonprofit credit counseling can help you create the kind of budget you need to point you toward a healthy credit score.